-The two components of the United Kingdom that would be most negatively affected by Brexit are the Celtic areas of Scotland and Northern Ireland; both voted to stay in the European Union – 62% and 55.8% respectively.
-Brexit would push Scotland toward independence risking the breakup of the UK itself.
-The threat of Brexit has already reignited The Troubles in Northern Ireland and enactment of Brexit will bring back more violence and bloodshed.
+The two components of the United Kingdom that will be most negatively affected by Brexit are the Celtic areas of Scotland and Northern Ireland; both voted to stay in the European Union – 62% and 55.8% respectively.
+Brexit will push Scotland toward independence risking the breakup of the UK itself.
+The threat of Brexit had already reignited The Troubles in Northern Ireland and the enactment of Brexit will bring back more violence and bloodshed.

 We learn in school about English imperialism and colonialism – how the sun never sets on the British Empire and all that.
 Historically, the first targets of English imperialism were the Celtic peoples of the British Isles – the Welsh, the Scots and the Irish.